Shan-234/WeatherWebsite/README.md

   ➡️ Provides data about the weather at a specific location.
   ➡️ Uses a cache to store previous requests.

-- **Google Maps API**
-  ➡️ Used to return the latitude & longitude of cities to place markers.

 ## 📚 Libraries:

 - **Leaflet.js**